-The 3D software will generally create perfectly flat surfaces, which we don’t want as things aren’t perfect in reality.
+The 3D interior rendering will generally create perfectly flat surfaces, which we don’t want as things aren’t perfect in reality.
 To eradicate it, we can add subtle imperfections by applying noise patterns to your 3D interior designs.
 It can be applied as either a bump map or a color tone.

 Apart from that, you can slightly displace the furniture or add different objects to the scene by placing a soda can, putting a magazine, or rotating the furniture in random increments to add realism to the images.

 To bring further refinement to your perspective, you can add the field view.
 It will determine the portion of the scene that will be visible to the human eyes in the given view.
 It is another great feature that can mimic the outputs of a physical camera and will provide a sense of realism.

 When it comes to product renderings, it is better to showcase the size and scale of the product by displaying it along with other objects that people are familiar with.
 For example, if you want to showcase a dining table, then put some chairs around it so that customers will be able to imagine it and predict its overall dimensions.
 Also, don’t forget to highlight the best features of the product.

 Mind the lens effects

 Photographers usually avoid lens effects while trying to get a more perfect picture.
 However, as CG artists, you just need to do the opposite.
 You need to subtly add all the flaws to create the effect as if the scene is actually photographed.
 Some of the common flaws in the lens effect which you need to include are bloom, glare, lens flares, motion blur, lens distortion, vignetting, dust or scratches, and more.